-- Alignment to formal decision-making processes.
-The Arts Council should set and formalise reporting arrangements between network leaders to the a relevant senior officer within the Executive Board to create a key point of contact for networks to provide input.
-This could look like network leads meeting quarterly with the relevant senior officer to create the space for two-way information sharing and to continually monitor that the networks have an appropriate level of support and input. - Refresh terms of reference and network purpose.
-The networks and the Arts Council's leadership should co-create terms of reference, with each existing network and identifying an appropriate senior sponsor from the Executive Board.
+Alignment to formal decision-making processes | The Arts Council should set and formalise reporting arrangements between network leaders to a relevant senior officer within the Executive Board to create a key point of contact for networks to provide input.
+This could look like network leads meeting quarterly with the relevant senior officer to create the space for two-way information sharing and to continually monitor that the networks have an appropriate level of support and input.

+- Refresh terms of reference and network purpose | The networks and the Arts Council's leadership should co-create terms of reference, with each existing network identifying an appropriate senior sponsor from the Executive Board.
 This will both help networks maximise their value to the organisation and to their members, while minimising the burden on staff involved.
 As such, a key component of these terms of reference should be defining the purpose of each network; whether their role is primarily focused on advocacy in policy development, a support role, or activity based.
 This may vary between networks.
 These terms of reference should clarify the expectations of effort and boundaries for staff networks.
-All future networks that are established should identify a senior sponsor so that the work of the networks is aligned to the strategic objectives of the organisation. - Formalising how and when networks provide input.
-The above terms of reference should formalise the types of decisions at Arts Council England that networks have input into, and how their views should be taken into account- for example in an advisory capacity to the various member(s) of the leadership team.
-The Arts Council should consistently recognise staff colleagues for their work through staff networks in performance frameworks and processes, and explore funding support where this is appropriate and consistent with the Terms of Reference (e.g. budget for organising events).
+All future networks that are established should identify a senior sponsor so that the work of the networks is aligned to the strategic objectives of the organisation. - Formalising how and when networks provide input | The above terms of reference should formalise the types of decisions at Arts Council England that networks have input into, and how their views should be taken into account, for example in an advisory capacity to member(s) of the Executive Board.
+The Arts Council should consistently recognise staff colleagues for their work through staff networks in performance frameworks and processes, and explore funding support where this is appropriate and consistent with the Terms of Reference (e.g., budget for organising events). - Timescale: This is a priority recommendation.
+The Arts Council should action it in the next 12 months. - Responsible area(s): Executive Board.

-Uphold the Public Sector Equality Duty to foster good relations between staff in relation to personal beliefs
+5.6Uphold the Public Sector Equality Duty to foster good relations between staff in relation to personal beliefs